 Kim Groulx, Family/Student Services Coordinator

 Kim Groulx landed at Aseltine School in 1983 after completing her BS in Psychology at San Diego State University.
 She was hired as the school’s full-time bus driver, but soon took on other duties as well.
-Since that time, she has worked in a variety of positions withing the Aseltine community, including classroom aide, substitute teacher, office support, home visit coordinator, medical officer and Family/Student Services Coordinator.
+Since that time, she has worked in a variety of positions within the Aseltine community, including classroom aide, substitute teacher, office support, home visit coordinator, medical officer and Family/Student Services Coordinator.
 She continues to function as the Family/Student Services Coordinator today.
 Kim is passionate about assisting and supporting students and their families at Aseltine School and within their communities.
 Her work with children precedes her time at Aseltine.
 She considers children and their education to be her life’s work and her greatest passion.
 She strives to live by Winston Churchill’s words: ” We make a living by what we get, but we make a life by what we give.”

-Nina Williams, Program Coordinator
+Nina Williams, Program Director